netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/acme.md

         http01: {}
     ```

-    >**Note:**
-    >
+    !!! note "Note"
-    > http01 challenge provider is enabled in the `ClusterIssuer` CRD.
+        http01 challenge provider is enabled in the `ClusterIssuer` CRD.
 Replace `user@example.com` with your email address.
 This is the email address that Let's Encrypt uses to communicate with you about certificates you request.
 For more information, see [Issuer reference docs](https://docs.cert-manager.io/en/latest/reference/issuers.html).

-    >
-    >The staging Let's Encrypt server issues fake certificate, but it is not bound by [the API rate limits of the production server](https://letsencrypt.org/docs/rate-limits/).
+        The staging Let's Encrypt server issues fake certificate, but it is not bound by [the API rate limits of the production server](https://letsencrypt.org/docs/rate-limits/).
 This approach lets you set up and test your environment without worrying about rate limits.
 You can repeat the same step for Let's Encrypt Production server.

 2. After you edit and save the file, deploy the file using the following command: